Originally posted at Kool Kat Muzik here

 Read the great review.

 Great songs are great songs, regardless of genre or label.
-It’s why I charlene and the bluegrass find the new album from Charlene & The Bluegrass Charlatans, She Don’t Never Fret, so appealing.
+It’s why I find the new album from Charlene & The Bluegrass Charlatans, She Don’t Never Fret, so appealing.
 Jamie Hoover (Spongetones), John Tatum (Southport Johnny & The Bizzness) and the rest of the “Charlatans” deliver on several levels; the songs are undeniably catchy, the musicianship extraordinary and the choice of covers diverse and interesting.

 “Fret” draws from traditional and contemporary sources, making it both fresh and at the same time familiar.
 That being the case, I’m not sure bluegrass is a sufficient genre label.
 If I had to assign one, it might be Grassicana.
 This relatively new term was coined by radio programmers to describe “…music that lies between the progressive sounds of bluegrass and the vast genre of Americana”.
 Then again, it’s all pop to me – just add banjo and stir.